Tulip Tour - 8 day

 Day 8: Amsterdam, end of our tour after breakfast.Average daily distance is 24 mi.
 (38 km).

-Your day starts with a ride to the most beautifully built castle in the Netherlands where local guides will welcome you.
+Your day starts with a ride to the most beautifully built, Castle De Haar, in the Netherlands where local guides will welcome you.
 After this visit, you will cycle to Oudewater, a medieval town with a "Heksenwaag", scales used to determine whether a woman could be a witch by measuring her weight!
 Oudewater was the only town in all of Europe to receive the privilege of an honest weighing process from Emperor Charles V. Because of this special dispensation, no one was ever condemned as a witch here.
 The day's destination is Gouda, a beautiful historic city.
 From The Markt, the central square with its iconic town hall to the beautiful stained-glass windows of the Sint-Jans church and from street food to the first Fairtrade street in the Netherlands, old and new meet and merge in Gouda where the most exported kind of cheese the Netherland produces originated.
 So yes, you will find many cheese shops here, and also stroopwafels!Day 3: Gouda - Leiden

 Today is a great ride through the agricultural green heart of Holland.
 Although the bigger cities are within close proximity, this region remains protected and serves as a great green area with grazing cows and ducks, and willow trees.
 Your first stop will be at a cheese farm for a tasting and educational tour.Day 4: Leiden - Haarlem